Immersion Heater Replacement Cost

 Skip hire can be included in the price of a contractor if you’re hiring them to remove the immersion heater.
 However, if you’re looking to organise a skip hire yourself, the average cost to hire a skip is £220, but the price will depend on the size, and your location in the UK.

-Hiring Someone to Replace an Immersion Heater Checklist
+Checklist: Hiring an Electrician to Replace an Immersion Heater